Ren Hang (photographer): Photography

 Questioning the purpose of his work, he once stated that his creation was a way to seek fun for both photographer and the photographed.
 However, once he had reached fame on an international level, he began to think deeply about his work.
 The British Journal of Photography quoted him as once saying: "I don't want others having the impression that Chinese people are robots...
 Or they do have sexual genitals but always keep them as some secret treasures.
 I want to say that our cocks and pussies are not embarrassing at all."
-Ren also focused on marginalised people in Chinese society with gender identity disorders by 'indeterminating' sex and gender in some of his work: a group of naked bodies stacked together, people shot from behind, men wearing silk stockings and wearing lipstick.
+Ren also focused on gender-noncomforming and transgender people in Chinese society by 'indeterminating' sex and gender in some of his work: a group of naked bodies stacked together, people shot from behind, men wearing silk stockings and wearing lipstick.
 He denied having a preference in models: "Gender… only matters to me when I'm having sex."
 The international quarterly photography journal Aperture used his photo as the cover for its "Queer" theme.
 Commentators also see his work, the naked body and the starched penis, as evolving sexual mores and the struggle for creative and sexual freedom in a conservative, tightly controlled society.
 But Ren also announced "I don't try to get a message across, I don't give my works names, I don't date them.
 I don't want to instill them with any vocabulary.
 I don't like to explain my photos or work as a whole".